On the non-existence of elements of Kervaire invariant one: Homotopy theory of equivariant orthogonal spectra

-is a pushout square of commutative algebras in $\rspectra$, and $X$ is good, then $Y$ is good.
-We induct over the filtration described in \S\ref{sec:more-homot-prop}.
+is a pushout square of commutative algebras in $\rspectra$ and $X$ is $i_{!}$-flat, then $Y$ is $i_{!}$-flat.
+We induct over the filtration described in \S\ref{sec:index-mono-prod-pushout}.
 Since $\fil_{0}Y=X$, the induction starts.
 For the inductive step, consider the pushout square

-and assume that $\fil_{m-1}Y$ is $i_{\ast}$-flat.
+and assume that $\fil_{m-1}Y$ is $i_{!}$-flat.
 Both $\sym^{m}B$ and